paulieguk/LDW-JUN22/Content/Instructions-004.md

 [Skillable Cloud Security Standards Documenation](https://docs.skillable.com/lod/cloud-security/cloud-security-standards.md)

-- From within LOD ensure the AzureCloudLab, Lab Profile is being displayed.
+- From within LOD ensure the **AzureCloudLab** Lab Profile is being displayed.
 - Edit the Lab Profile.
 - On the **Cloud** page change the permission for User1- from Reader to Contributor.